cybert0ucan/checklists/README.md

-# api
+# Checklists
-Collection of API security-related resources
+Collection of security best practices and test-case checklists

+### 1. Cryptography
+1a.
+Best Practices for Encryption & Key Management